Quasi-periodic eruptions from mildly eccentric unstable mass transfer in galactic nuclei: Summary and Conclusions

 We have also proposed a scenario for the origin of the stellar orbit required in our model, namely a low-mass star with $e \sim 0.5$ and $P \sim 2-20$ hrs around a supermassive BH with $M \sim 10^6 M_\odot$.
 Our model (\S \ref{sec:origin}) is based on the tidal breakup of binary stars \citep{hills88_tidal_breakup}.
 The new ingredients in our model are ones that we believe are generic to the dynamics of stellar binaries around supermassive BHs.
 These are: (i) long before the tidal breakup of the binary, the orbital eccentricity of the stellar binary grows to very high values ($\eb\approx 1$) as a result of perturbations by the BH's tidal forces \citep[][]{heggie96_inner_eccentricity, bradnick17_tidal_mergers}; (ii) when the pericenter radius of the inner binary orbit decreases below a critical value that is a few times the stellar radius (see Fig. \ref{fig:rpchaotic}), diffusive growth of the amplitudes of stellar eigenmodes leads to rapid tidal circularization and shrinking of the semi-major axis of the stellar binary to a value $\ab \lesssim 10R_*$.
 These very tight binaries are then tidally broken apart when the pericenter of the binary in its orbit around the massive BH become less than about $1\rm\, AU$.
 One star is ejected as a hyper-velocity star and the other one is captured by the BH with a semi-major axis of the order $100\rm\, AU$.

 The bound star left behind after tidal break-up of the tight stellar binary will eventually undergo RLO or tidal disruption as its orbit continues to evolve due to the combined action of GW orbital decay and angular momentum diffusion due to two-body interactions with other stars and stellar-mass compact objects.
-Depending on the eccentricity at the onset of RLO, the resulting mass-transfer can give rise to a repeating partial tidal disruption event (a highly eccentric orbit), QPE (mildly eccentric orbit) or EMRI (nearly circular orbit).
-The relative rates of these phenomena, and the host galaxies in which they reside, depend on the uncertain stellar dynamics in galactic nuclei.
+Depending on the eccentricity at the onset of RLO, the resulting mass-transfer can give rise to a repeating partial TDE (a highly eccentric orbit), QPE (mildly eccentric orbit) or EMRI (nearly circular orbit).
+The relative rates of these phenomena (partial TDEs, QPEs, EMRIs), and the host galaxies in which they reside, depend on the uncertain stellar dynamics in galactic nuclei.

 Our current understanding is that a key factor determining the fate of the bound star left after binary disruption is whether the semi-major axis of the star is small or large compared to the ``drain radius'' \citep{alexander04_drain_limit}; the latter is the critical radius below which field star particles are strongly depleted by mutual scatterings.
 Interior to the drain radius, stellar relaxation through two-body interactions is less effective and thus GW orbital decay dominates the stellar dynamics.